- Saskia Smellie

 Relevant Work Experience

-10/2015 – present; Communications and Policy Officer, Built Environment Forum Scotland, Edinburgh
+10/2015 – present; Communications Manager, Built Environment Forum Scotland, Edinburgh

 2009 – 2015; Public Relations and Policy Officer, Consulate General of the Federal Republic of Germany, Edinburgh